gvwilson/fiction/iffy/index.md

 Head for these coordinates.
 I'll update them as I get more data from the drone."

-"It's affin madness to be steerin *into* a boil," Uncle Jack grumbled as he bent the *Guinevere*'s path to port.
+"It's affin' madness to be steerin' *into* a boil," Uncle Jack grumbled, bending the *Guinevere*'s path to port despite his words.
-He grabbed a sandwich from Aunt Naggie's tray and gobbled half in a single hasty bite, chasing it down with a gulp of tea and a belch.
+He grabbed a sandwich from Aunt Naggie's tray, gobbled half in a single hasty bite, and chased it down with a gulp of tea and a belch.
 Wales took a second ceramic mug and sipped its contents.

-Aunt Naggie handed Iffy the third.
+Aunt Naggie handed Iffy the remaining mug.
-"I be down a the galley," she said.
+"I'll be down in th' galley," she said.

 Uncle Jack eyed Iffy,
 clearly expecting her to follow her aunt,